shaimajobran/password-generator/Readme.md

 # what I Did  using java script:
 WHEN I click the button to generate a password, I am presented with a series of prompts for password criteria

-WHEN prompted for password criteria, I am able to select which criteria to include in the password
+WHEN prompted for password criteria, I am able to select which criteria to include in the password uppercase ,special character ,lowercase or numeric

 WHEN prompted for the length of the password, I am able to choose a length of at least 8 characters and no more than 128 characters